GoogleCloudPlatform/cloud-build-notifiers/samples/logging-sample/README.md

-# Cloud Run System Package Sample
+# Cloud Build Notifier Sample?

 This sample shows how to create a simple Cloud Build notifier.